 Variant name:OTS RHD ,Variant: OTS RHD CARS (exc.
 Off-Road)

 Variant name:CONVERTIBLE ,Variant: CONVERTIBLE This car is a late 1990, pre-facelift V12 XJS Cabriolet, presented in gunmetal mica with magnolia hide trim.
 The vehicle was originally supplied by Appleyard Jaguar of Edinburgh, has had 4 former keepers and has covered only 71,000 miles, with good history.
-It has its original mohair hood, and is currently in our workshop undergoing light work to raise the car to a fantastic standard.
+It has its original mohair hood, and has recently been through our workshop to raise the car to a fantastic standard.
 All 5 wheels have been refurbished, with new tyres fitted.
 The suspension and brakes have been refreshed, along with a full service carried out.
 Despite the car being largely free of rust, the paintwork was looking tired, so it seemed only right to treat it to a full respray in our professional paint booth, in the car’s original colour.
 We’ve also refurbished various seat components.
 The car will also be supplied with its attractive ‘H17 XJS’ registration plate.

 Variant name:4.0 ,Variant: 4.0 This is an excellent example of a very rare variant of the iconic Jaguar XJS.
 In 1992, Jaguar closed the department tasked with manufacturing the ultra luxurious, hand-made Daimler DS420.
 This left their craftsman facing redundancy unless their skills were used elsewhere – hence ‘Insignia’ was born.
 This was a bespoke service, allowing prospective buyers to specify an XJ40 or an XJS in various unique colours that were created for the Insignia Collection.
 You could also specify the trim, wood, wheels etc. – an opportunity to create a vehicle tailored specifically to you.
 This particular car is one of the best around, having been specced with the majority of the options that were available.
 Although Jaguar were planning to produce around 200 XJS Insignias, in fact, only 57 were ever produced.
 Of those, only 7 of the four litre straight six coupes were RHD.
 This car is one of them, and 1 of 1 in this particular colourway – it is truly unique.
 A 1993 model, presented in Jaguar Lavender metallic with Lotus white leather interior, and having covered only 48,000 miles – remarkably low for its age – the car is in stunning condition.
 Without question, one of the most rust free, unmolested examples of an XJS you are ever likely to find.
 Given the rarity and standard of the car, we couldn’t bear to see the car left with small imperfections, such as car park dents, stone chips etc. Thus, the car has been through our workshop to tidy and freshen up the paintwork, refurbish the wheels etc., which ultimately has brought it up to an excellent standard befitting of its rarity, low miles and originality.
 The car is also supplied with its attractive K1 XJS numberplate.